-Quintieri explores the figure of the inanimate human double as an ‘inhuman partner’, reflecting on contemporary visuality as the field of a hypermodern, post-Oedipal aesthetics.
+Quintieri explores the figure of the inanimate human double as an "inhuman partner", reflecting on contemporary visuality as the field of a hypermodern, post-Oedipal aesthetic.
 Through a series of case studies that blur traditional boundaries between practices (photography, performance, sculpture, painting, documentary) and between genres (comedy, drama, fairy tale), Quintieri puts in contrast the new function of the double and its plays of simulations on the background of the capitalist injunction to enjoy.

 Engaging with new theories on post-Oedipal forms of subjectivity developed within the Lacanian orientation of psychoanalysis, Quintieri offers exciting analyses of still and moving photographic work, giving body to an original aesthetic model that promises to revitalise our understanding of contemporary photography and visual culture.
 It will appeal to psychoanalysts and researchers from Lacanian psychoanalysis, visual studies and cultural theory, as well as readers with an academic interest in the cultural history of dolls and the theory of the uncanny.

 Introduction: “Quasi-subjects”: the hypermodern double between flatness and affective excess 1.
 The modern doppelgänger: enjoyment as subversion 2.
 Enjoy (you must)!: Olivier Rebufa and Barbie’s dreamlife 3.
 Silicone Love: photography as de-Realisation 4.
 Laurie Simmons: pictures beyond the gaze 5.
 Lars and the Real Girl: a tale of the New Father Conclusions: doubles beyond the uncanny